acntech/gh-pipelines-demo/README.md

   - Push to `main` to trigger the build (CI) workflow
   - The deployment (CD) workflow is triggered automatically after a successful build - will deploy to the DEV environment
-  - To deploy to QA and PROD, use the `deploy` workflow manually from the GitHub Actions page
+  - If all tests succeed for the any environment (DEV/QA), a success tag will trigger a promotion to the next environment (DEV -> QA, QA -> PROD).
-  - Note that the deployment script will prevent a version from being promoted to a higher environment if it has not been deployed to a lower environment first
+  - Note that the deployment script will prevent a version from being promoted to a higher environment if it has not been deployed to a lower environment first and all tests have passed in that enviroment.

 ## GitHub Actions Workflows